Convert between positive denary and positive binary

 Data Representation: Converting Between Decimal and Binary

-This section covers the conversion of numbers between the decimal (base-10) and binary (base-2) systems.
-Understanding these conversions is fundamental to understanding how computers store and process information.
+This section explains how to convert numbers between the decimal (base-10) and binary (base-2) systems.
+Understanding these conversions is fundamental to data representation in computer science.

 Decimal to Binary Conversion